Dpiks/CricInfo-MongoScrapper/README.md

-# TripPlanner
+# CricInfo-MongoScrapper
-An app for travelers to save a list of things to do or places to visit.
-The app also allows users to write notes for saved places.
+An app to check cricket news.
+The app allows users to save articles and notes.